We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 Make up a pitcher full and enjoy the tangy lemon flavor.
 This beverage is so addicting!

 - Want a variation of the simple syrup?
 Add lemon peel, simmer for 1-2 minutes, then steep for 30-60 minutes.

-- Need a new method to make tea?
+- Need a new method?
 Try cold brew or sun brewed tea.